Across Eternity: Book 4 - Cover

 Another sphere flew down and struck the back of the magic barrier, ramming it into Aithorn with enough force to knock him through the air and rip the breath from his lungs.

 Valon aimed his hand at her.
 “You’re getting in my way, just as I knew you would.
-From the day we were born, our lives have been entwined, but I won’t allow you to prevent me from reaching my goal.
+From the day we came into the world, our lives have been entwined, but I won’t allow you to prevent me from reaching my goal.
 I can’t be fixed because I’m not broken.
 I’m going to give you one last chance to leave me alone.
 The alternative is death.”

 “You’re not going to hurt me, Valon, I know you.
+The same blood flows through us both.
 We’ve sparred and fought more times than I can count, but I know you can never truly harm me.
 The brother I know is still in there.”

 Valon then suddenly perked up, sensing something was wrong.
 He directed his gaze to Noah and then aimed his other hand at a patch of open space.
 “Badtha.”
 A chain of stars shot from one of the spheres and wrapped around the empty space.
 The illusion shattered, revealing Noah while his clone disappeared.
 The chain was ethereal, and though it did not bind his movements, it had forcefully stopped both of his spells.
 The illusions weren’t burned away like with holy magic; it was more like a switch had been flipped, and his magic was completely blocked.